Mvr013/Mvr013/Docs_app/source/Overview/definitions.rst

 Definition of Terms
 -------------------

-Anomaly -  defined  as an  observation/measurement  of  an unusual pattern that does not satisfy the physics of the power flow  for  the  given  distribution  system (missing data and bad data).
+Data Anomaly -  defined  as an  observation/measurement  of  an unusual pattern that does not satisfy the physics of the power flow  for  the  given  distribution  system (missing data and bad data).

 Platform - Refers to GridAPPS-D platform.